Moccasin (horse): 1966: three-year-old season

 In early 1966, Moccasin was expected to challenge the colts in the Kentucky Derby, and there were hopes that she might emulate Regret, the last filly to win the race more than fifty years earlier.
 After defeats in her first two races, however, A. B Hancock announced that Moccasin would bypass both the Derby and the Kentucky Oaks, saying that "she hasn't shown she is ready".
 At the end of May, she reappeared against fillies in the Acorn Stakes in which she started favorite but finished third to Marking Time, and a month later she finished fifth to Lady Pitt in the CCA Oaks.
 In August, Moccasin showed some signs of a return to form by winning a division of the seven furlong Test Stakes, but it was her only notable success of 1966.
 She was unable to run again that year after fracturing two sesamoid bones in training.

 1967: four-year-old season

-Moccasin stayed in training in 1967 and finished second twice and third one in her first three starts.
+Moccasin stayed in training in 1967 and finished second twice and third once in her first three starts.
 At Keeneland Race Course in April, she started slowly but recovered to win the Phoenix Handicap over six furlongs.
 Moccasin ran three more times without success and was retired after finishing fifth in the Equipoise Mile Handicap at Arlington Park.